 Cricut Markers – This part is optional but if you want to draw in the flower centers, I would recommend getting the medium Cricut markers.
 I love the metallic set and used the gold medium pen in the pink card above.

 Obviously, a Cricut is not absolutely necessary for this project but it sure makes things go much faster.
 If you don’t have a cutting machine, there are tons of tutorials on how to cut the flowers faster so I won’t go into much detail about that here in this tutorial.

-My flower pop up card template is free and available both in SVG and printable format in my resource library.
+This pop up flower bouquet SVG and printable template is free and available in my resource library.